 The granting of awards under the new equity plan will generally be within the discretion of the compensation committee of our board of directors.
-For a discussion of the awards to be made under the new equity plan to each of the named executive officers in connection with this offering, see the "Compensation Discussion and Analysis-Adoption of 2008 Omnibus Incentive Plan" above.
-Other than with respect to these awards, it is not possible as of the date of this prospectus to determine the nature or amount of the awards that may be subject to future grants to our officers, employees and other participants in the new equity plan.
+Accordingly, it is not possible as of the date of this prospectus to determine the nature or amount of any such awards that may be subject to future grants to our officers, employees and other participants in the new equity plan.
 The new equity plan is not the exclusive means of providing incentive compensation to executives and other employees eligible to participate in the new equity plan, and we reserve the right to pay incentive compensation to them under another plan or without regard to any plan in appropriate circumstances.